Arronk/My-Coding-Journey/log.md

 Will hopefully have PSET3 finalised tomorrow, just need to finish frequency off.
 It was late when I got started so I decided to fit in the Week 3 lecture as well.
 10 days to go for Round 1!

+## Day 91: 08.07.2018

+### Progress: Attended an Open Source Hack Meetup

+Went to an open source hack meetup which was pretty dead.
+Fortunately another member of the FCC meetup group came along se we got to setup the FCC local environment on our laptops and do our best to contribute to open source.